 If your new or certified pre-owned BMW should need repairs, however, costs can be high.
 Here are a few examples of repair prices for 2016 models from RepairPal.

 What Are The Benefits Of A Third-Party Warranty?

 Depending on how you drive, a BMW extended warranty from the manufacturer may not offer exactly the right amount of coverage for your needs.
 A third-party warranty from one of our top picks can offer more flexibility in coverage, for both miles and years.

 Also, consider that BMW has just 341 authorized dealers in the U.S. A breakdown on the road could leave your car at a BMW dealership far from home while it’s being repaired.
 For example, there are just two BMW dealers in the states of Iowa and New Mexico.
-The BMW extended warranty does not list trip interruption reimbursement as a benefit.

 |BMW Extended Warranty||Endurance||CARCHEX||CarShield|

 |Upon expiration of factory warranty||Anytime||Anytime||Anytime|

 |Max Length of Coverage||7 years/100,000 miles||8 years/200,000+ miles||10 years/250,000 miles||200,000 miles|

 |# of Plan Options||3 (18 contracts)||6||5 (16 contracts)||6|

 |Repair Network||BMW dealers only||Shops certified by the National Institute for Automotive Service Excellence (ASE®)||> 30,000 facilities nationwide||ASE-Certified repair facilities|